LinSchmitz/miniAssignments/split-The-Bills/README.md

 - The project follows the principles of component-based architecture, promoting reusability and maintainability of code.
   Divvy Up offers an efficient and enjoyable solution for friends to manage their shared expenses, fostering transparency and fairness in financial transactions.
 The combination of ReactJS and thoughtful design choices results in a user-friendly application for hassle-free expense splitting.

-### 🚀 Features

-Add friends with name and avatar

-Select a friend to split a bill with

-Track who owes whom and how much

-Automatically updates balances after each split

-Clean and modular component structure

-### 🛠️ Tech Stack

-React.js – UI framework

-JavaScript – Programming language

-CSS – For styling the app (basic class-based styling)